 Sealed non-serviceable joints and front-end parts are now more common then ever before.
 But what if you have an older vehicle or even a newer one that still has chassis lubrication fittings.

-tax payers.
-To further complicate things It was against the apartment complex rules to perform
+tax payers you can only work on public works vehicles there.
+To further complicate things it was against the apartment complex rules to perform

 any do-it-yourself auto repairs in the parking lot.
 Rules are strictly enforced with penalties of $200 for the first offense.

 So with no choice, but to surrender to my current situation, for the first time in about 25 years, I brought my truck to a Chevy dealer for a lube oil and filter service.
 I got the $24.95 super special.

 The service was supposed to include checking tire pressure, filling all fluids and a complete front end lubrication.
 My truck had about 3,000 miles on it and the suspension had never been lubed before.